Any Sasakian structure is approximated by embeddings into spheres: Introduction and statements of the main results

-The main ingredients in the proof of Theorem~\ref{TheoMain1} are: \begin{enumerate}[(1)] \item $C^\infty$-approximation of irregular structures by quasi-regular ones due to Rukimbira \cite{rukimbira95}. \item $C^\infty$-approximation of a quasi-regular Sasakian structure by Sasakian structures induced by embeddings into weighted Sasakian spheres. \end{enumerate}
+The main ingredients in the proof of Theorem~\ref{TheoMain1} are: \begin{enumerate}[(1)] \item $C^\infty$-approximation of irregular structures by quasi-regular ones due to Rukimbira \cite{rukimbira95}. \item $C^{q}$-approximation of a quasi-regular Sasakian structure by Sasakian structures induced by embeddings into weighted Sasakian spheres. \end{enumerate}

 What allows us to get the convergence is the fact that the \K cone does not vary with the structures in point \eqref{Ingredient1}.
 In fact, Theorem~\ref{TheoMain1} can be rephrased as a statement on embeddings of the \K cone of $M$ into $\C^{N_k+1}\setminus\{0\}$.
 Moreover, the structures induced via embedding are simple deformations (see Definition~\ref{DefinSimpleTransform} below) of the original one.
 All these deformations do not change the CR structure so we get a sequence of CR embeddings into weighted Sasakian spheres that approximate a given structure.
 This is in analogy with the \K setting where the embeddings are holomorphic, since the CR structure can be regarded as the transverse holomorphic structure.
-One should compare this with the work of Ornea and Verbitsky \cite{orneaverbitsky05,orneaverbitsky07a,orneaverbitsky07b} dealing with CR embeddings of Sasakian manifolds into spheres.

-When the structure $(M, \eta, g)$ is quasi-regular, the space of leaves is a polarized \K orbifold.
-This allows us to work on the \K geometry of the base and approximate it by embeddings into weighted projective spaces.
-In particular, this was done by Ross and Thomas \cite{rossthomas11b} in the $C^2$-norm.
-The main technical difficulty of part \eqref{Ingredient2} is to extend their result to a $C^\infty$-convergence.
+When the structure $(M, \eta, g)$ is quasi-regular, the space of leaves is a polarized \K orbifold $X$.
+This allows us to work on the \K geometry of the base $X$ and approximate it by embeddings into projective spaces.
+Such approximations given by the asymptotic of the Bergman kernel for the Kodaira-Baily embedding were studied by Dia, Liu and Ma in \cite{DaiLiuMa06}.
+Unfortunately, this does not suit our needs as the Sasakian structures so obtained would be regular.
+Thus we require an \textit{orbifold} embedding (cf. \cite[Section~2.1]{rossthomas11b}) in a \textit{weighted} projective space.
+This was done by Ross and Thomas \cite{rossthomas11b} in the $C^2$-norm.
+The main technical difficulty of part \eqref{Ingredient2} is to extend their result to a $C^{q}$-convergence.
 This is done in Theorem~\ref{TheoMain2}.
-Due to this construction, the Sasakian structures obtained via embedding into weighted spheres are in fact transverse \K deformations, i.e. obtained by a \K deformation of the base \K orbifold (see Definition~\ref{DefinTransverseDeformation} below).
-In particular, when the Sasakian structure $(M, \eta, g)$ is quasi-regular we can approximate it by Sasakian structures sharing the same Reeb vector field.